 Who pays the damages for car accident lawsuits?

 In the event of an auto negligence claim, these are typically paid by the at-fault driver’s insurance company.
 Where a lawsuit is filed to receive compensation, the negligent driver should be the only person who is named on the lawsuit.
 The at-fault driver’s insurance company will pay the damages up to the total level of liability coverage that the driver had purchased.

 If you’ve been in a car accident and require legal advice, then give us a call.
-Here at Fisher, Fowler, and Williams, we are always happy to help.
+Here at Dodson, Fowler, Williams & Nesi, we are always happy to help.